Music Practice Building, Room 219

 Week 6, Feb.
 14

 Focus on preparing effective lesson plans.
-Bring in copies of your cooperating teachers’ lesson plans for seminar on Oct.
-18.
+Bring in copies of your cooperating teachers’ lesson plans.

 Week 7, Feb.
 21